TeknooSoftware/states/docs/howto/behavior.md

 #Uni Alteri - States library - Behavior

-This library is built on two features added with PHP 5.4 :
+This library is built on three features, added in PHP 5.4 and 5.6, updated in PHP 7 :

-*   `ReflectionMethod::getClosure()` to extract dynamically a class's method as a closure with the reflection API.
+*   `ReflectionMethod::getClosure()` to extract dynamically a class's method as a closure with the reflection API (`\ReflectionMethod`).
-*   `Closure Closure::bind()` to duplicate a closure with a specific bound object and class scope.
+*   `Closure::call()` To execute the closure with the given parameters and returns the result, with $this bound to the proxy without duplicate it (unlike `Closure::bind()`.
+*   The new operator `...` to unpack quickly argument passed by `__call()`

-Used collectively, these two methods allow developers to add dynamically methods on objects, the variable `$this` referencing to these objects.
+Used collectively, these three methods allow developers to add dynamically methods on objects, the variable `$this` referencing to these objects.

 This library reuses this behavior to implement states.
 A stated class is a virtual PHP class, composed of several